opticfluorine/sovereign/docs/networking.md

 packets were being sent, then the order is important.
 The engine therefore groups packets by function into separate channels in order to avoid unnecessary performance hits.

+## Connections

+### Authentication

+> :information_source: Authentication support is targeted for Milestone 2.

+The first stage of establishing a connection is to authenticate.
+This is done out-of-band via a REST API exposed by the server.
+This REST API should be placed behind a TLS termination proxy (e.g. nginx configured for this role) to provide proper security.

+The authentication method is currently undefined, though OAuth 2.0 support is planned.

+Once authentication is complete, a shared secret is established between the server and client.
+This secret is used as the HMAC key for message validation.